 same conda packages as the

-Installing Packages Inside an Environment¶
+Installing Packages Inside a Conda Environment¶

 Once you have created your own environment you can install additional packages